 It crosses Cottonwood Wash just west of the US-191 junction; follows and crosses White Canyon; and crosses the Colorado River and the northeast end of Lake Powell at Hite Crossing Bridge, near the confluence of the Dirty Devil River, which it crosses just two miles later.

-- Hanksville Utah– Hanksville was first settled in 1882 and called “Grave’s Valley” after a member of the Powell expeditions, and renamed Hanksville in 1885 for Mormon pioneer leader Ebenezer Hanks.
+- Hanksville Utah– Hanksville was first settled in 1882 and called “Grave’s Valley” after a member of the Powell expeditions and renamed Hanksville in 1885 for Mormon pioneer leader Ebenezer Hanks.
 Butch Cassidy and his Wild Bunch often came to Hanksville for supplies while hiding out in the nearby canyons.
 The area is still rich in dinosaur fossils which are frequently uncovered at the Hanksville-Burpee Quarry.
 Seven miles from Hanksville, the Mars Desert Research Station is a testing area to explore similarities in the terrain between Earth and the Red Planet.
 Crew and equipment simulation tests occur during the winter months.
 Be sue to check out Hollow Mountain, a convenience store carved into a mountain right at the junction.
 This is a regular restroom stop on my tours.
-If your hungry order the Duke Burger at Stans Burger Shak located on the south end of town at the Silver Eagle Convenience store.
+If you’re hungry order the Duke Burger at Stans Burger Shak located on the south end of town at the Silver Eagle Convenience store.
+We also like Outlaw’s Roost located next to the Hollow Mountain Convenience Store, which offers southwest Chipotle style food.
 Take home a piece of Coprolite (petrified dino dung)) from the Rockin Riddle Rock Shop on the west end of town.